-I’ve recently been getting a lot of personal satisfaction from doing personal brand coaching with women who I would describe as being in a work life transition.
+I’ve recently been getting a whole lot of satisfaction from doing personal brand coaching with women who I would describe as being in a work life transition.

 I know a lot about professional and career transition having shifted from entry level accounting employee to full-time dance practitioner, to ad agency account executive and strategist, to head of marketing for a telecoms company, to brand and communications consultant.

-That path has been varied, colourful, interesting and my personal experience comes in handy.
-But what I notice about these women are the things they have in common.
+That path has been varied, colourful, interesting and my personal experience comes in handy when working with these ladies.
+But what I notice most are the things they all have in common.

 They’ve been in a particular job or profession for over a decade and feel a strong need to do things differently.

 They believe that they have more to give and they've started some interesting projects but don’t know exactly how to build on them or what to focus on first.